apache/incubator-hivemall/docs/gitbook/embedding/word2vec.md

 Sub-sampling table is stored a not deleted probability per word.
 During word2vec training,
-sub-sampled words are ignored in the corpus.
+sub-sampled words are ignored.
 It works to train fastly and to consider the imbalance the rare words and frequent words by reducing frequent words.
+If you want to know detail,
+please check Eq.5 in the [original paper](http://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf).

 ```sql
 set hivevar:sample=1e-4;